39-53m³ Zelon CFS Forage Wagon

 photo of a Strautmann forage wagon

-Due to the design of the CFS drum, the pick-up is at a very shallow angle, such that the pressure exerted on the feed rollers is very low, which enables the pick-up to better adapt to the contours of the ground.
+Due to the design of the Continuous Flow System drum, the pick-up is at a very shallow angle, such that the pressure exerted on the feed rollers is very low, which enables the pick-up to better adapt to the contours of the ground.

 Furthermore, the green fodder is continuously and gently picked up due to the V-shaped helical arrangement of the pick-up tines.